Experimental protection of quantum coherence by using a phase-tunable image drive: Introduction

 The use of strong continuous microwave excitation has been proposed as a way to protect qubits \cite{Facchi2004,Fanchini2007} although the quantum gates would need proper redesigning.
-In related studies, complex pulse design using an arbitrary waveform generator, proved essential in studying Floquet Raman transitions\cite{Shu2018,Saiko2018} and quantum metric of a two-level system \cite{Yu2018} in NV centers.
+In related studies, complex pulse design using an arbitrary waveform generator, proved essential in studying Floquet Raman transitions\cite{Shu2018,Saiko2018} and quantum metric of a two-level system \cite{Yu2020} in NV centers.
 It is worth noting that in the case of concatenated DD, the frequency of the second order ($n=2$) excitation has to match the Rabi frequency of the first excitation ($n=1$); also, the two excitations are linearly polarized and perpendicular to each other (the method extends to higher orders in $n$).
 Experimentally, the protocol quickly becomes complex and demanding in terms of pulse design and frequency stability, above the second order.

 Our protocol uses two coherent microwave pulses: a main pulse drives the qubit Rabi precession while a low-power, circularly polarized (image) pulse continuously sustains the spin motion.
-The image drive has a frequency close to the main drive and thus presents less technical challenges compared to the concatenated protocol.
-Moreover, its initial phase allows to tune the spin dynamics by enhancing (or diminishing) the Floquet modes\cite{Russomanno2017} of its second dressing.
+The image drive has a frequency close to the main drive and its amplitude is 1-2 orders of magnitude smaller.
+In this way, a quantum gate could be driven by regular pulses, without the image pulse, while the time interval between gates could be filled with an integer number of Rabi nutations that use our protection protocol.
+Such scheme would protect the coherence of the qubit in-between usual quantum gates.
+We note that the initial phase difference between the two pulses allows to tune the spin dynamics by enhancing (or diminishing) the Floquet modes\cite{Russomanno2017} of its second dressing.
 The technical implementation is simple and can be generalized to any type of qubit, such as superconducting circuits or spin systems.
+In this paper we focus on the experimental implementation and simply observe that numerical simulations based on Bloch model with $T_2=2T_1$ describe the final results very well.